 2. Bequest of a percent of the estate

-"I devise and bequeath 20% of the remainder and residue of property owned at my death, whether real or personal, and wherever located to the Little Theatre Film Society of Rochester, NY."
+"I devise and bequeath 20% of the remainder and residue of property owned at my death, whether real or personal, and wherever located to the Little Theatre Film Society, Inc.".

 3. Contingent Bequest

 "If my brother John Doe survives me, I devise and bequeath 20% of the remainder and residue of property owned at my death, whether real or personal, and wherever located to John Doe.
-If John Doe does not survive me, then I devise and bequeath 20% of my residuary estate, whether real or personal property and wherever located to the Little Theatre Film Society of Rochester, NY."
+If John Doe does not survive me, then I devise and bequeath 20% of my residuary estate, whether real or personal property and wherever located to the Little Theatre Film Society, Inc.".

-A retirement asset, such as an IRA account, makes an excellent bequest to us.
-If the IRA were given to your family, much of the value may be lost through estate and income taxes.
-By designating a charity as the beneficiary of all or part of your IRA (using a beneficiary designation form provided by your custodian), the full value of the gift is transferred tax-free at your death and your estate receives an estate tax charitable deduction.
+A retirement asset, such as an Individual Retirement Account (IRA) or life insurance policy, makes an excellent gift to The Little.
+If the asset is given to your family or other individuals, much of the value may be lost through estate and income taxes.
+By designating a charity as the beneficiary of all or part of your retirement asset or insurance policy (using a beneficiary designation form provided by your custodian), the full value of the gift is transferred tax-free at your death and your estate receives an estate tax charitable deduction.

-For more information regarding Planned Giving, please contact Jessica Cayer at email@example.com or by calling 585-258-0262.
+For more information regarding how to include The Little in your estate plans, please contact Susan Yovanoff, Associate Director of Planned Giving at firstname.lastname@example.org or by calling 585-258-0286.